ilopushenko/miev0_matlab_interface/README.md

 Here, we can go into more details, as everything except MATLAB is usually available from Linux repos.

 ## Remarks
+You are very welcome to use this library for education purposes, as well as for producing validation results for research papers.

+If you use this code, please reference the original W. Wiscombe Appl.
+Opt.
+1980 paper.

+If applicable, I would also be very grateful if you recognize my efforts on making this MEX interface also by mentioning it somewhere in the acknowledgements.

 ## References